TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Group.rst

 ==================

 .. note::
-    This structural in-depth study should probably be moved elsewhere.
+    This structural in-depth study should probably be moved elsewhere and cleaned up since it contains some invalid information.

 Since the "group" element allows to store references to multiple elements we might want to look at how these references are stored internally.